Goals for Education | Monitoring State Policies

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited South Carolina to meet with legislators and staff and attend committee meetings in 2017.
+SREB staff visited South Carolina to meet with legislators and staff, and attend committee meetings in 2017.

-Throughout 2016-17, legislators, legislative staff, and governors’ staff from South Carolina requested assistance on topics including higher education data, at-risk students, educator recruitment, college cost of attendance, financial aid, special education services, school enrollment data, and career and technical education credit requirements.
+Throughout 2016-17, legislators, legislative staff and governors’ staff from South Carolina requested assistance on topics including higher education data, at-risk students, educator recruitment, college cost of attendance, financial aid, special education services, school enrollment data, and career and technical education credit requirements.

+SREB’s Legislative Advisory Council meets twice annually, once in the winter and again at the annual Legislative Work Conference.
+The conference is for legislators designated by their state leadership to attend.
 South Carolina legislators were among those in attendance at the 2017 Legislative Work Conference and Legislative Advisory Council meetings.